 An ad campaign has adopted the viral trend of social activism off the back of #MeToo.

-Springwise has already followed various innovations that aim to address problems that plague women.
-This app tells users which streets are safe according to crowdsourced data.
+Spotted: Springwise has already followed various innovations that aim to address the many problems that plague women.
+This app tells users which streets are safe, according to crowdsourced data.
 In addition, a connected breast pump offers women privacy and control whilst nursing.
-Now a smart dress is helping to provide statistics on sexual harassment in clubs to better protect women in the future.
+Now, a smart dress is helping to provide statistics on sexual harassment in clubs to better protect women in the future.

 The data formed the basis of a video of the night, with male reactions to the women’s experiences.
 Many were horrified, even after stating that they believed women often made up such stories.
-The aim of the campaign was to prove how widespread such behaviour is and raise awareness of the issues women face in such situations.
-The opening of the video states that 86 percent of Brazilian women face harassment in public, further highlighting the stark realities.
+The aim of the campaign was to prove how widespread such behaviour is and raise awareness of the issues women face.
+The opening of the video states that 86 percent of Brazilian women face harassment in public.

-The dress is not for consumer use but rather functions as a tool to underpin the ad campaign.
+The dress is not for consumer use, functioning as a tool to underpin the ad campaign.